StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 INSERT INTO default_catalog.olap_db.olap_tbl SELECT * FROM hive_table
 ```

-## Grant privileges on Hive tales and views
+## Grant privileges on Hive tables and views

 You can use the [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) statement to grant the privileges on all tables or views within a Hive catalog to a specific role.